alokcm/alokcm/README.md

-- 👋 Hi, I’m @alokcm
+- 👋 Hi, I’m Alok Raj
-- 👀 I’m interested in development
+- 👀 I am interested in exploring.
-- 🌱 I’m currently learning games development via cocos
+- 🌱 I’m currently working on games development via cocos
 - 💞️ I’m looking to collaborate and get any help in this development

 <!---